malcolmangsh/EE4216/readme.txt

-Malcolm Ang
+Leong Kah Sheng
-Matric No: A0233829X
+Matric No: A0233541N